 Once you calibrate your Apple Watch, the data will be used as a reference for your future walks and runs.
 Calibrating an Apple Watch is an important process, as you need to get the most accurate readings.

-So if you calibrate your Apple Watch and for example, when calibrating you ran 5 km in 45 mins, then you Apple Warch will use this data for your future runs and walks.
-It will also calculate your calories, heart rate, and other metrics to create baseline data of your fitness and health condition.
+So if you calibrate your Apple Watch and for example, when calibrating you ran 5 km in 45 mins, then your Apple Warch will use this data for your future runs and walks.
+It will also calculate your calories, heart rate, and other metrics to create baseline data for your fitness and health condition.

 This is why calibration can improve accuracy, it allows your Apple Watch to work with more data which in turn allows it to track better.